-A guide to personalisation and direct payments
+Personalisation and direct payments

 One of the biggest shifts in care over recent years has been the rise of ‘personalisation’ – a new way to deliver support to disabled people, older people and carers.

-Instead of directly providing services, such as home helps, councils can now give cash directly to individuals to make their own care arrangements.
+Instead of directly providing services, such as home helps, local councils can now give cash directly to individuals to make their own care arrangements.
 The advantage of this is in giving people choice, flexibility and control.
 Some people will use the money to buy care from an agency whilst others will directly employ their own staff, even in some cases paying members of their own family to do the care.
 These cash awards are called "Direct Payments".

 - an assessment for a disabled child under the Children Act

 - a carer’s assessment of your own needs (note: not available in Scotland)

 If the outcome of the assessment is that services should be provided, you or the person you are looking after, have a right to ask for a direct payment instead of having the service arranged by the local council.